-&lt;sup>1 This amount was the net of cash advances made to TruePoint to cover future exploration costs partially offset by charges from TruePoint.
+1 This amount was the net of cash advances made to TruePoint to cover future exploration costs partially offset by charges from TruePoint.

-Amounts due to related parties are unsecured, non-interest-bearing, and have no formal terms of repayment.
+Amounts due to and due from key management are unsecured, non-interest-bearing, and have no formal terms of repayment.